-Which means to photograph when sunlight is the best and for this you have to get up early in the morning and being shooting before the sunrises to get perfect shots of dusk and then get ready to shoot in the hot burning afternoon and end at sunset to utilize the best hours of sunshine and also to capture the amazing sunset.
+This means to photograph when sunlight is the best, and for this, you have to get up early in the morning and being shooting before the sunrises to get perfect shots of dusk.
+And then get ready to shoot in the hot burning afternoon and end at sunset to utilize the best hours of sunshine and also to capture the amazing sunset.

 Shooting wider and shooting closer

-The issue with wildlife photographers is their obsession to get too close to animals; thus isolating them from their habitat thus cropping their environment.
-This results in an image which looks artificial and looks like it is taken from a controlled location with a captive subject.
+The issue with wildlife photographers is their obsession with getting too close to animals, thus isolating them from their habitat, thus cropping their environment.
+This results in an image that looks artificial and looks like it is taken from a controlled location with a captive subject.

-The opposite side of shooting wider is obviously shooting closer which means really close, as in face to face.
+The opposite side of shooting wider is shooting closer, which means close, as in face to face.

-This can be done by charging position and by tuning effective focal length via a longer lens.
-This helps to create distinct and interesting close-ups of the animals which are breathtaking and contain lots of details.
+This can be done by charging position and by tuning a sufficient focal length via a longer lens.
+This helps to create distinct and exciting close-ups of the animals, which are breathtaking and contain lots of details.

-More usually makes it crowd, but if you know how to pull it off it gives you more opportunity.
-Yes – in wildlife shooting detail matters, so one species is good enough company, especially if there are limited food and shelter.
+More usually makes it crowd, but if you know how to pull it off, it gives you more opportunity.
+Yes – in wildlife shooting detail matters, so one species is suitable enough company, especially if there are limited food and shelter.

 But if you are in a good position with a spectacular view, then why not stay a while and do both!
-First, go for a solitary image of your best pick and then throw a group photo in the mix and get a mind-blowing image of interaction.
+First, go for a single image of your best pick and then throw a group photo in the mix and get a mind-blowing picture of interaction.

 Get as low as possible

-How you portray all that matters is how you portray your subject.
-It is your perspective that the viewer looks at so bring the viewer an image which looks at them right in the eye and confronts them.
+How you portray all that matters is how you describe your subject.
+It is your perspective that the viewer looks at, so bring the viewer an image that looks at them right in the eye and confronts them.